2000 Pacific typhoon season: Typhoon Damrey (Asiang)

 The first storm of the season started out as a tropical low near Palau on May 3, when the JTWC first gave the system a poor chance of formation.
 However within the next few hours the low quickly organized, and the next day the JMA recognized the low as a depression.
 Operationally it wasn't until May 5 that the JTWC issued its first warning for the newly formed depression.
 Drifting northwest the depression gradually organized into a tropical storm on May 6.
 It was given the name Asiang on May 6 by PAGASA and Damrey on May 7 by the JMA, respectively.
 At this time a weakening sub-tropical ridge was moving northward causing Damrey to move in a northeasterly direction.
 Damrey became a typhoon early on May 8 and soon thereafter satellite images began to show an eye forming at the center.
 During the next 24 hours Damrey quite steadily intensified, reaching winds of 130 mph (215 km/h) by May 9.
 The system became very symmetrical and small, allowing the typhoon to reach a peak intensity of 180 mph (290 km/h) and gusts as high as 220 mph late on May 9.
 The JTWC unofficially estimated a pressure of 878 mbar, which would make it one of the strongest tropical cyclones ever.
 Due to the compact structure of the typhoon it would only take twenty-four hours of high vertical wind shear, from a nearby high pressure, to reduce Damrey to a tropical storm.
 The convection continue to decrease around the LLCC and the system picked up in forward momentum under deteriorating environment.
 By May 12 Damrey became fully extra-tropical and eventually dissipated on May 16.

 Damrey was the strongest May typhoon since Phyllis in 1958.
 Phyllis, however, attained higher sustained winds of 160 kn.
 Damrey had no significant effects on land in its life.

 Tropical Storm Longwang (Biring)

 On May 15, a monsoonal trough associated with a low pressure area formed north west of the Philippines.
 On May 17 the low pressure area started to drift across the northern Philippines, and rapidly intensified into a tropical storm before quickly dissipating due to vertical wind shear on May 20.
 The remnants were soon absorbed by a non-tropical low on May 22.

-Tropical Depression 03W (Konsing)

-On May 20, a low pressure area formed south of Hong Kong and drifted east towards the Philippines.
-On May 21 the low pressure area rapidly organized and strengthened into a tropical depression.
-However it quickly dissipated due to vertical wind shear.

-Tropical Depression 04W

-Tropical Depression 04W formed on early May 29, although the JTWC didn't recognize it until the next day and designated it as 04W.
-It then went on to curve northwest.
-JTWC issued their final warnings for 04W on June 1, with JMA following suit.